MEMO - Announcements

 2) Employees are expected to clock out and IN for lunch.
 If you do not clock back in, or fail to clock out at all, a minimum of one hour will be deducted.

 BREAK ROOM/BREAKS: Breaks are not to be taken in public spaces including Lobby Benches or unused office spaces.
-The Break room areas are shared space and not your personal living area.
+Break rooms are shared space with multiple shifts and departments; they are not your personal living area.
 PICK UP AFTER YOURSELF AND THROW ITEMS AWAY PROPERLY!!
-We are all here to work and support events - We do not have an overnight housekeeping staff to pick up after you.
-Treat your co-workers with respect and consideration.

 OPERATIONS DEPARTMENT NEWS